 Your County Attorney is the legal adviser and chief law enforcement officer for your County.

-Present all mental health commitment proceedings and all juvenile delinquency and children in need of assistance cases.
+- Present all mental health commitment proceedings and all juvenile delinquents and children in need of assistance cases.

 Your County Attorney does not:

 - Give legal advice to or represent private groups or persons.